 The answer to this depends on whether the lease is an ‘old’ lease or a ‘new’ one.
 If it is an ‘old’ lease, i.e granted before 1st January 1996 then failure to pay service charges is an irremediable breach of the lease.
-The historic case-law position is that an assignee should not be liable for service charge arrears accruing before the date of the assignment as there was neither privity of contract nor privity of estate at the time of the breach.
-‘New’ leases granted on or after 1 January 1996 means that Landlord and Tenant (Covenants) Act 1995, (which came into force on 1 January 1996, hence the date distinction) makes express provision that assignees shall not be liable for breaches of covenant prior to the date of the assignment.
+The position according to historic case-law is that an assignee should not be liable for service charge arrears accruing before the date of the assignment as there was neither privity of contract or estate at the time of the breach.
+‘New’ leases granted on or after 1 January 1996 means that the Landlord and Tenant (Covenants) Act 1995, (which came into force on 1 January 1996, hence the date distinction) makes express provision that assignees shall not be liable for breaches of covenant prior to the date of the assignment.

 If you are familiar with living in a leasehold property, then you will know that in the usual course of things a landlord collects service charges on account during the year and then at the end of the year calculates if it has spent more or less than it collected.

 While the expenditure itself may have been incurred prior to the assignment, the obligation to pay the deficit charge does not generally arise until the accounts have been completed and invoices raised.
 This means that an assignee can have a liability for service charges that relate to expenditure incurred prior to the assignment, even though they were not the leaseholder at that time.

 This is why a good conveyancing solicitor should insist upon some level of retention from the purchase price to protect an assignee from liability for a deficit charge at the end of the financial year.
 The difficulty is getting the right amount of funds held back to make sure that the assignee is properly protected as managing agents can be unreliable in estimating expenditure!